 Antagonistic pleiotropy, fluctuating selection, and heterozygotic advantage offer potential explanations for the worldwide prevalence of E4.
-There may be a fitness advantage to carrying E4 in some environments and at
+There may be a fitness E4 Eosinophil Interaction, Age 30+

 Figure 2.
 Each cognitive measure by eosinophil count in carriers of E4 (dashed line) and E3 (solid) in adults aged 30-88 yr (n = 242).
 Note that for nearly all measures of cognitive function E3/E3 genotypes perform better with nonclinical eosinophil counts (eosinophil count, <500 cells/μl) similar to what has been seen in industrial populations, whereas E4 carriers perform better in participants with higher eosinophil counts.